publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s1983a.md

             (A) the Agricultural Credit Insurance Fund established under [section 1929 of this title][/us/usc/t7/s1929]; and

-            (B) the employment procedures used in connection with the emergency loan program established under subchapter III of this chapter.
+            (B) the employment procedures used in connection with the emergency loan program established under subchapter III.

     (f) __Graduation of seasoned direct loan borrowers to loan guarantee program__